 During Phase 1 the Main Plant Process Building, Low-Level Waste Treatment Facility, Radwaste System Drum Cell, and several other facilities will be removed.
 Some surface soils may be removed.
 These decommissioning activities are to be done in a way that will not impact future decisions for Phase 2.
 Phase 1 does not include removal of the non-source area of the North Plateau Groundwater Plume, underground waste storage tanks, the NRC-licensed Disposal Area or the State-licensed Disposal Area.

-The agencies are now engaged in Phase 1 Decommissioning with the primary focus being the move of the High-Level Waste Canisters currently in the Main Plant Process Building (MPPB) to the Interim Storage Pad.
-The canisters will be placed in Vertical Storage Casks for the move.
+The agencies are now engaged in Phase 1 Decommissioning.
+In 2016 the High-Level Waste Canisters of vitrified waste which had been stored in the Main Plant Process Building (MPPB) were moved to the Interim Storage Pad.
+The canisters were placed in Vertical Storage Casks for the move.
 The MPPB is being prepared for demolition and other wastes are being shipped offsite for disposal as funds are available.
 Additional work for cleanup, monitoring and maintenance continues under supervision of DOE and NYSERDA.

 Through the Phase 1 Studies Process independent expert work groups on erosion, exhumation and engineered barriers are conducting studies to inform the Phase 2 decision.
+Several work group reports have been released.
 Information on that process can be found on the Phase 1 Studies website